johnrudolph/beast-master/rules.md

 Environments are special tiles with potentially big rewards.
 Raise one of your Banners on a Environment to claim its rewards when you Rest.
 16 of these tiles are just Grass, which have no special effects.

 ## Loot Tokens
 Loot gives you smaller rewards.
 Loot tokens remain in play, and can be used on every turn.
 There are Loot tokens that give you Colossus Cards and Gold when you Rest.
 Raise one of your Banners on a space with a Loot Token to claim its rewards when collecting your Banners.
+After scoring a space that has Loot, replenish it from the bank.

 Types of Loot:
 - **Gold**: Some Loot Tokens give you Gold.
 The amount of Gold they give you is specified on the Token.
 Gold Tokens with the die symbol mean that you roll the die and receive that much Gold.
 - **Cards**: These Loot Tokens specify how many cards you get to draw from the deck.
-- **Favor**: These give you 1 Favor.
-Collect 5 Favor to win the game.
+- **Traits**: Traits continually give your Colossus a boost.
+You can only have 2 Traits at a time.
+Choose 1 of the 3 face-up Traits, or the top Trait from the Trait deck.
+There should always be 3 face-up Traits.
+You can only have 2 Traits at a time, so if you gain a third, you must immediately discard one of them.
+Keep a separate discard pile for Traits.

 ## Colossus Cards
 Colossus Cards allow you to get Gold, move Acolytes around, and gain advantages over opponents.
 You have a hand limit of 6 Cards including Colossus Cards and Beast Cards.
 There are 4 types of Colossus Card: